-Certain net gains on our equity investments were also excluded from our 2021 and 2019 GAAP results.
+Certain gains and losses on our equity investments were also excluded from our 2022 and 2021 non-GAAP results.

 We believe the impact of these items distort our overall trends and that our metrics are more comparable with the presentation of our results excluding the impact of these items.
 The table below provides a reconciliation of our GAAP reported amounts to the non-GAAP amounts excluding the impacts of these items.